-Only available on Amazon
+Available only on Amazon

 We tested 20 puppy pee pads in total, and while the IMMCute Dog Pee Pads were not our favorite for any particular category, they were still one of our highest-rated training pads.
 Check out these training pads if other recommendations on this list don't fit your specific needs.

 We found them to be an especially good alternative to the Amazon Basics Dog and Puppy Pads, which we also tested.
 While the Amazon Basics scored on the upper end of our test and are perfectly usable pee pads, we found them to be less absorbent than our recommended picks—getting waterlogged to the point that it was hard to pick them up without getting our hands a little wet.
-The IMMCute pads are very similar, with a very similar price, but held up better in our tests.
+The IMMCute pads are similar, with a similar price, but held up better in our tests.

 We still found the floor completely dry beneath after letting liquid soak into the pads.
-Plus, there was no runoff when we lifted the pads, and the paper margins stayed dry, so we never had to get our fingers wet.
+Plus, there was no runoff when we lifted the pads and the paper margins stayed dry, so we never had to get our fingers wet.

-Best Charcoal: Bark Charcoal Training Pads
+Bark Charcoal Training Pads

 Comes with a training guide

-Adhesive tabs for attaching to floor
+Adhesive tabs for attaching to the floor

 Very high absorbency